mvolkmann/blog/src/lua.md

 The name of the moon is pronounced "puh lee nee", but the language designer pronounces it "pah lean".

+One use case is to write performance-critical modules in Pallene, compile them, and require them in Lua code.

 To install Pallene:

 - Install a special version of Lua that exposes some required C APIs.